-Where: Downtown Alpharetta, Georgia Style: Historic teahouse Tea Selection: 24+ loose leaf teas Teatimes: Tuesday to Friday 10 to 1:30, Saturday to Sunday, 12:30, 3 or 5:30; Private parties by reservation daily Reservations: Required Contact: 678-399-9964 or Reserve here Cost: $55.95 High Tea;$45.95 Afternoon Tea; $34.95 Children’s Afternoon Tea Destination Tea Tip: Reservations book out weeks in advance at this newly opened teahouse, so do not wait to reserve your teatime.
+Where: Downtown Alpharetta, Georgia Style: Historic teahouse Tea Selection: 24+ loose leaf teas Teatimes: Tuesday to Thursday, 10 to 1 (last seating), Friday 10 to 3 (last seating), Saturday to Sunday, 12:30 or 3; Private parties by reservation daily Reservations: Required Contact: 678-399-9964 or Reserve here Cost: $57.95 High Tea;$47.95 Afternoon Tea; $37.95 Children’s Afternoon Tea Destination Tea Tip: Reservations book out weeks in advance at this popular teahouse, so do not wait to reserve your teatime.

 During the summer, Cinderella’s carriage appears on the front lawn as another beautiful photo setting.